 Can you guess what was underneath the eight tiers, sugar-paste flowers, delicate piping work and detailed designs of Prince William and Kate’s £60,000 wedding cake?
-Lots and lots of fruitcake.
+Lots and lots of fruitcakes.

-But this is one tradition which Harry and Meghan appear to be breaking.
+But this is one tradition that Harry and Meghan appear to be breaking.
 Kensington Palace announced that the couple decided on a lemon elderflower cake with buttercream frosting by chef Claire Ptak.

 The bride lays her bouquet at the Tomb of the Unknown Warrior

 Queen Elizabeth, The Queen Mother’s brother, Fergus, was killed during World War I, so Elizabeth laid her bridal bouquet on the tomb to honour him.
 It’s the only area in Westminster Abbey where no one is allowed to walk.

 Since then, every royal bride has left their bouquet in the same place after the ceremony.
 Even though Harry and Meghan won’t wed in Westminster Abbey, tradition dictates that royal brides should send their flowers there later.